jgraph/www.diagrams.net-source/_posts/2021-05-26-drawio-sketch-macro.md

 When you add or edit a diagram using the draw.io Sketch macro, it uses the sketch [diagram editor theme](/blog/diagram-editor-theme.html), with the [sketch shape and connector styles](/blog/rough-style.html) set as the default global style.
 The diagram editor has a a white non-paginated background and no gridlines so it feels more like a whiteboard.

+A [discussion thread on the GitHub draw.io project](https://github.com/jgraph/drawio/discussions/2056) is open if you have any questions or suggestions.
 ## Add the draw.io Sketch macro to a Confluence Cloud page

 1. Edit the page and type ''/draw'' to see a list of macros you can embed.